Repair. Reimagine. Recycle.

 Levi’s® jeans are made to last.
 For almost 150 years, we’ve designed durable clothes built to withstand daily wear.
 These days, when more than 85% of textiles end up in landfills, product longevity matters more than ever.
-Wearing a garment for just 9 months longer, shrinks its carbon footprint by 30%.
+Our data shows that wearing jeans for 10 months longer will shrink its carbon footprint by 18% and water footprint by 23%.
 We’re on a mission to minimize our environmental impact and make it easy for you to do the same.

 Jeans only get better with time, so keep yours for as long as possible.
-Think twice about throwing out damaged denim: Levi’s® Tailor Shops can extend the life of your jeans by patching up rips, mending hems, replacing buttons and more.
+Think twice about throwing out damaged denim: Levi’s® Tailor Shops, and our DIY content, can extend the life of your jeans by patching up rips, mending hems, replacing buttons and more.
 Hold on to your Levi’s® longer.
 You’re helping the environment — and giving your denim a little soul.

 Everyone has a favorite pair of jeans — lovingly worn and torn.
 When “torn” becomes “tattered”, your jeans still aren’t done.
 Our expert tailors can transform the workable scraps into shorts.
 Shorts into wallets.
 Wallets into patches.
 Or (almost) anything you dream up.
 Feeling crafty?
 Repurpose old denim by following our DIY projects on the Levi’s® blog.
 It’s eco-friendly shopping in your own closet.